bhk/irk/rop.md

 ### RPC: The Procedure Analog

 The Remote Procedure Call (RPC) model abstracts the communication layer away as a set of procedure calls.
-This allows programs to use the communication layer by implementing ordinary procedures in one domain and then calling them from code in another domain.
+Once this is done, communicating with another program is as easy as calling a procedure.
+[Well, sort of.
+See caveats, below.]

 This involves **proxy** software on both sides of the communication channel.
 In the caller's domain, there is an procedure that looks like the